bigeasy/arguable/README.md

 from snippets.
 It would rather have the author spend time composing a nicely formatted usage message, with the ability to see the whole message, then work from that message.

+Your usage message must contain a long option for every option; short options are optional.
+If you have a synonym, declare it as separately and document it as a synonym.

 ## Commands with Sub-Commands